prevention-icon

 Regularly cleaning inside, such as sweeping, wiping and mopping can assist with removing insects that attract spiders, and clearing away cobwebs and spider eggs.
 Don’t forget to check behind the furniture, window corners and other less frequented areas.

-We also recommend regular garden and yard maintenance, such as trimming back plants and trees that are growing close to your building to reduce access, as well as mowing lawns.
-Dispose of litter piles such as leaves and move wood piles away from your building.
+We also recommend regular garden and yard maintenance, such as trimming back plants and trees that are growing close to your building to reduce access and mowing lawns.
+Dispose of litter piles, such as leaves, and move wood piles away from your building.
 Keep compost and rubbish bins well secured.
-However, please take care to wear gloves when gardening in case you happen to disturb some deadly spiders!
+However, please wear gloves when gardening in case you disturb some hidden spiders!

 You can also purchase insect repelling night light bulbs from your local hardware store.